TakeprofitTechnology/ReleaseNotes/TPT Bridge MT5.md

 ## Version 25.12.12.50 (12 December, 2025)
 ### Changes
-* Added a protection mechanism for cases when rejected orders are passed further to LP.
+* Added a protection mechanism for cases when orders filled on LP are rejected on MT5 side.
 Now if Fatal occurs on Abook order, Abook will be blocked for this trading account.

 ## Version 25.12.11.40 (11 December, 2025)
 ### Changes